aptech/docs/docs/CR-rescale.rst

     	20.2 1292.6,
     	18.5  833.1 };

-    //Standardize 'x' using the location and scaling factors print"location = " location;
+    // Standardize 'x' using the location and scaling factors print"location = " location;
     print"scale_factor = " scale_factor;

-    //returned in example 2
+    // returned in example 2
     x_new_s = rescale(x_new, location, scale_factor);

     print"x_new_s = " x_new_s;